How to Ged Rid of Fingernail Lines

 - Garlic and onions

-In some cases, the appearance of fingernail lines can be related to a vitamin B deficiency, or, in other words, pernicious anemia.
+In some cases, the appearance of fingernail lines can be related to a vitamin B deficiency.

 The following foods are good sources of Vitamin B12: